NuevoFoundation/workshops/content/english/github-basics/create_repo.md

 <img src="../images/repopage.JPG" height="400"/>

 Congratulations!
 You have now created your first repository!
-Refresh your page, and itt should look like the "test" in the photo below.
+Refresh your page, and it should look like the "test" in the photo below.
 <img src="../images/CreatingRepositoryFinal.png" height="400"/>